 Colour is an important element in his work as Mupita uses it as an agent to disrupt the complacency of cultured visual consumption.
 The symbolic material used throughout the works are used to the same end/effect.

-The works suggest loss or absence of locality in accordance with Mupita’s own meditational regiment.
+The works suggest loss or absence of locality in accordance with Mupita’s own meditational regimen.
 Meditation sees the mind/body/spirit losing consciousness of surroundings and external influences depending on the entity engaging the process.
 This is to say that in losing consciousness of one particular reality, one’s subconscious is awakened or made aware of an alternative reality and that reality is thus brought to conscious terms of understanding.
 The meditative state is one in which fractures are infinite and boundless.
 One state leads to another in patterns that can be seen as universal fractals.

 His use of humanoid figures carrying animal features reveal the human body as an animal of spiritual consciousness otherwise ruled by primitive gestures and instincts.
 Consequentially, the bodies and forms eluded to are secretive of their complete physiology in material terms and are continually found and re/discovered as distorted enigma.